Men Without Hats: International success

 The group's next album, The Adventures of Women & Men Without Hate in the 21st Century, released in 1989, featured a cover of ABBA's song "SOS".
 The musicians on the album were essentially the touring band from Pop Goes the World, which included Bruce Murphy on keyboards and guitar, Marika Tjelios on bass, Richard Sampson on drums, and Heidi Garcia on vocals and keyboards.

 The 1991 album Sideways, dominated by electric guitars instead of keyboards, revealed a dramatically different sound for the band, based in part on Ivan's exposure to Nirvana.
 Ivan said "We had a contractual obligation for one more album with PolyGram so I said to them, we'll take half of the allotted budget if they would allow us to do the record I wanted...so we did this guitar-oriented record but PolyGram were horrified.
 'Men Without Hats without keyboards aren't going to work,' they claimed and that was the end of the story with PolyGram."
-The line-up on the album was Ivan on vocals, Félix Matte on lead guitar, John Kastner on rhythm guitar, Stefan on bass, Michel Langevin on drums and Colin on keyboards.
+The lineup on the album was Ivan on vocals, Félix Matte on lead guitar, John Kastner on rhythm guitar, Stefan on bass, Michel Langevin on drums and Colin on keyboards and lead guitar.

 The group officially disbanded in 1993, after the career setback of failing to attract another American label as a result of the negative reception to Sideways.
-The band's final concert was a benefit to support a women's shelter in Montreal, with guitarist Denis D'Amour replacing Matte and Kastner, who both had left the band in 1992.
+The band's final concert was a benefit to support a women's shelter in Montreal, with guitarist Denis D'Amour of Voivod replacing Matte and Kastner, who both had left the band in 1992.

+They had 7 songs in the Canadian top 50 and 3 in the US top 100.